goscore-me/goscore-me.github.io/_invoice_api/invoice_list.md

   By default shows all invoices for the User ID
   {: .info }

-  List all invoices from all banks (if user consent is given)
+  List all invoices from all banks (if user consent is given) sent to the consumer using efaktura

 left_code_blocks:
   - code_block: |-